loscrossos/core_visomaster/README.md

 **Checking that the models are correctly configured**

-You can easily check that the app sees the models by starting any of the demos with the parameter `--checkmodels` and checking the last line.
+You can easily check that the app sees the models by starting any of the demos with the parameter `--checkmodels` and checking the last line ofthe output.
+Even if some paths are missing thats ok as long as the last line says its ok.

 e.g. `python appstudio.py --checkmodels`